Ossoff, Warnock each raised more than $100 million in two months, records show

 Nearly half of the campaign haul for the two Democratic candidates came from people donating less than $200.
 Donations from such small-dollar givers made up 29 percent of Loeffler's haul and 25 percent of Perdue's.

-Political groups and campaigns have spent nearly $468 million on ad buys in the two races, according to ad buy data from AdImpact.
+Political groups and campaigns have spent nearly $468 million on ad buys in the two races, according to data from AdImpact.

-The four candidates are also being supported by several super PACs and nonprofits.
+The four candidates are also being supported by several super PACs and nonprofit organizations.
 These groups have also poured millions into advertisements, FEC records show.

 Among the many super PACs supporting the Republican candidates is Georgia United Victory, which is primarily funded by Loeffler's husband, Jeffrey Sprecher, chairman of the New York Stock Exchange.
 The super PAC has spent $4.5 million since the Nov.
 3 election, according to the FEC, mostly on digital advertising and get-out-the-vote campaigns for Loeffler and Perdue in the runoff.